 Inspiring the development of future leaders by engaging youth and the community.

 In January of 2016, our organisation joined Green Economy Canada which gave us access to extensive capacity-building resources and networking while retaining our own unique value proposition.
+Within a few months, we also added B Lab and Waste reductions measurement streams to our program.
+This offered diverse opportunities for businesses to begin their sustainability journey.
+To reflect these changes, the Sustainable Hamilton Report Initiative became known as the Sustainable Business Initiative (SBI).

 The need for climate action is more clear than ever – and businesses can, should, and need to be part of that action if we are to get to the sustainable future we all want to see.
 Sustainability Leadership is part of a network of Green Economy Hubs across Canada supporting networks of businesses to set and achieve sustainability targets.
 Together, we’re demonstrating a more sustainable economy is possible.